281 FRIDAY 3 APRIL 2015

 Singin’ In The Rain – Gene Kelly

-So many things have been written about this film and its signature song that I doubt I’d say anything that hasn’t been said before.
-I believe the film to be the perfect musical film; the best one ever made.
+So many things have been written about this film and its signature song that I doubt I’d say anything that hasn’t been saying before.
+I believe the film to be the perfect musical film, the best ever made.
 As for the song, although it was around for many years before the movie was made, I believe this rendition from the film is the one that made Singin’ In The Rain a lovely song.
-Gene Kelly ordinary raspy voice makes the song works beautifully.
+Gene Kelly’s ordinary raspy voice makes the song works beautifully.

-Not too long ago, I had the chance to see the stage production of this timeless musical, I thought it was lovely.
-I have to admit I got goosebumps when I heard the first Doo-dloo-doo-doo-doo and it started to rain on the stage.
+Not too long ago, I had the chance to see the stage production of this timeless musical; I thought it was lovely.
+I have to admit I got goosebumps when I heard the first Doo-doo-doo-doo-doo, and it started to rain on the stage.
 It was a glorious feeling indeed.

 Song Title: Singin’ In The Rain – 1929 Genre: Soundtrack Artist: Gene Kelly Composer: Nacio Herb Brown Lyricist: Arthur Freed Album: Singin’ In The Rain